lwernisch/lwernisch.github.io/about/index.md

 ## Other interests

-Violin playing (in string quartets and [string orchestras](https://vimeo.com/223593540)), [photography](http://lorenzwernisch.org/photography), [video](https://vimeo.com/manage/albums/3071976), some dabbling in EDM music production.
-A recent passion is flying, particularly an [aerobatics plane](https://cambridgeaeroclub.com/extra-ea-200/) at the Cambridge Aeroclub.
-Gym, Volleyball, some windsurfing and skiing to get the blood circulation going.
+Violin playing (in string quartets and string orchestras, [photography](http://lorenzwernisch.org/photography), [video](https://vimeo.com/manage/albums/3071976), some dabbling in EDM music production.
+A passion was flying, particularly an [aerobatics plane](https://cambridgeaeroclub.com/extra-ea-200/) at the Cambridge Aeroclub.
+Zumba, Volleyball, some windsurfing and skiing to get the blood circulation going.